-SPLNG has entered into third-party TUAs with Total Gas & Power North America, Inc. and Chevron U.S.A.
+SPLNG has third-party TUAs with Total Gas & Power North America, Inc. and Chevron U.S.A.
 Inc. to provide berthing for LNG vessels and for the unloading, storage and regasification of LNG at the Sabine Pass LNG terminal.

-Obligations under Natural Gas Supply, Transportation and Storage Service Agreements conditions precedent, including SPL's declaration to the respective natural gas supplier that it is ready to commence the term of the supply arrangement in anticipation of the date of first commercial operation of the applicable, specified Trains of the Liquefaction Project.
-As of December 31, 2016, SPL has secured up to approximately 1,993.9 MMBtu of natural gas feedstock through natural gas supply contracts, of which we determined that we have purchase obligations for the contracts for which conditions precedent were met.
+Obligations under Natural Gas Supply, Transportation and Storage Service Agreements

+SPL has index-based physical natural gas supply contracts to secure natural gas feedstock for the Liquefaction Project.
+The terms of these contracts primarily range from approximately one to six years and commence upon the occurrence of conditions precedent, including SPL's declaration to the respective natural gas supplier that it is ready to commence the term of the supply arrangement in anticipation of the date of first commercial operation of the applicable, specified Trains of the Liquefaction Project.
+As of December 31, 2017, SPL has secured up to approximately 2,214 TBtu of natural gas feedstock through natural gas supply contracts, a portion of which are considered purchase obligations if the conditions precedent were met.